TankerHQ/spec/blocks_format.md

 Blocks contain a serialized payload, which contains different information depending on the nature of the block.
 Typical contents of a block payload are public keys, encrypted private or symmetric keys, and any data necessary to prove the block's validity.

-Every block is signed by its author, whose signature key must have been created in a previous block, creating a cryptographic signatures chain, similar to a blockchain’s structure.
+Every block is signed by its author, whose signature public key must have been published in a previous block.
+This creates a cryptographic signatures chain, similar to a blockchain’s structure.

+## Definitions

+- A *variable buffer* is composed of a varint defining the length of the buffer followed by the buffer itself.
+- A *list* is composed of a varint defining the number of elements in it followed by the elements themselves.
+- Some payloads use a nested structure, they are defined at the end.

 ## Block format